tcdi/plrust/README.md

 default, for both x86_64 and aarch64 architectures, and ultimately places a copy of the necessary libraries used by Rust for `std` into the appropriate "sysroot", which is the location that rustc will look for building those libraries.

+## What about Rust compiler bugs?

+PL/Rust uses its own "rustc driver" which enables it to apply custom lints to the user's `LANGUAGE plrust` function.
+In general, these lints will fail compilation if the user's code uses certain code idioms or patterns which we know to have "I-Unsound" issues.

+PL/Rust contains a small set of lints to block what the developers have deemed the most egregious "I-Unsound" Rust bugs.

+Should new Rust bugs be found, and detection lints are developed for PL/Rust, the lints can be applied to new user function compilations along with ensuring that future function executions had those lints applied at compile time.

 ## The `trusted` Feature Flag